Structured Text Programming: A Step by Step Guide (With Examples)

 This is just like ladder logic or any other PLC programming language – it will run over and over again.
-And if you are used to programming microcontrollers, the PROGRAM/END_PROGRAM will be similar to the infinite loop in C.
+And if you are used to programming microcontrollers like the Arduino UNO, the PROGRAM/END_PROGRAM will be similar to the infinite loop in C.

 The flow control of PLC programs written in Structured Text is the same as in ladder logic: execute one line at a time.